cmac994/KerbalWeatherProject/README.md

 1. Download the repository as a zip or clone it.
 2. Navigate to GameData/ and copy the KerbalWeatherProject folder to your KSP home directory.
-3. Optionally, install KerWxBalloons an update of KerBalloons for KSP 1.11.
+3. (Optional) install KerWxBalloons: an update of KerBalloons for KSP 1.11.

 ##### Automatic